 Bonus Tips

-- Other hikes in Sicily: of course, there are many other Sicily hiking trails not included in this guide.
-When it comes to the best of the rest, the Madonie Mountains (especially Pizzo Carbonara) come to mind.
+• Other hikes in Sicily: of course, there are many other Sicily hiking trails not included in this guide.
+Let us know in the comments about any of your favourite hikes in Sicily that aren’t listed.

-- Visit Sicily outside of peak season: for cooler weather, fewer crowds and cheaper accommodation and flights, visit outside of summer.
-Beck and I visited in the non-peak season in March and had a great time.
+• Visit Sicily outside of peak season: for cooler weather, fewer crowds and cheaper accommodation and flights, visit outside of summer.
+Beck and I visited in the non-peak season in March and April and had a great time.
 Although, keep in mind, that the active volcano hiking tours (Mount Etna and Stromboli Volcano) often don’t run during winter.

-This guide will help you hike across Sicily.
+This guide will help you smash out the best hikes in Sicily.
 Bookmark this guide as your ultimate online Sicily hiking resource.

 Leave a comment